geraldb/talks/javascript2019.md

-# Building Web Apps with JavaScript in 2019 - What's News?
+# JavaScript in 2019 - Teach Yourself Web Programming in ~24 Hours~ 10 Minutes

 ## Silicon Valley Mantra - Software is Eating the World